burnick/exam-test/README.md

 Install modules
 yarn install
 To Run:

 1. yarn dev /start
 2. yarn test --verbose
 3. Application is using
    - typescript
    - context api
-      - redux with redux persist (even hard reload of browser, the data is still there)
+   - redux with localStorage (even hard reload of browser, the data is still there)
    - yup (validations)
    - formik (form)
    - prettier and eslint
    - react-testing library
    - xstate for shopping cart

 Logout to reset or clear your browsers cache

 # Getting Started with Create React App